-Some of my recent cases include:
+Some of my recent and notable cases include:

 I go to court on behalf of my clients on a regular basis.
 I have appeared in the the B.C.
 Provincial Court, the British Columbia Supreme Court, the British Columbia Court of Appeal, and I have participated in proceedings before the Supreme Court of Canada.